ablodge/amr-utils/README.md

 Amr-utils allows you to read AMRs from a text file and output them as html.
 You can look in `style.css` for an example of styling.
 ![latex example](https://github.com/ablodge/amr-utils/blob/master/html_ex.PNG)

-The html above is generated from the following output.
+The above AMR is generated from the following html.

 ```
 <pre>